stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Register GraphqlActions

+Most applications use a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)).
+If your application doesn't, you can skip this section.

 The main class in `GraphqlToTsql` is named `GraphqlActions`, and it impelements interface `IGraphqlActions`.
-If your application uses a DI container, you need to register the class.
+You need to register that class.

 For example, if you are using AspNetCore you could register `GraphqlActions` in the `ConfigureServices` method of `Startup`.